Roll20/roll20-api-scripts/vampire-v5/Readme.md

   !vtm test // this will output every side of every die to the chat window (currently does not work) !vtm hero // Only for true heroes
   !vtm lupine // When people ask for too much

+### Versions
+Version 1.2
+Updated images to a different location
+Version 1.1
+Bug fixes and updated images to a different location.
+Renamed Humanity to Remorse, added a new "Humanity" roll.